typst-community/rowmantic/src/rowtable.typ

 }

-/// Compute the lenght of a single element
+/// Compute the length of a single element
 #let _elt-len(elt) = {
-  if isfunc(elt, table.cell) {
+  if iscell(elt) {
     elt.at("colspan", default: 1)
-  } else if isfuncv(elt, table.hline, table.vline) {
+  } else if isfuncv(elt, table.hline, table.vline, grid.hline, grid.vline) {
     0
   } else {
     // this case includes expandcell